 These are not class action lawsuits.
 Class actions are filed by one or more people on behalf of a large group affected in the same way by the same person or entity.
 If a settlement or verdict is reached, it is distributed equally among the plaintiffs in the suit.

-Nexplanon lawsuits filed by Hood National Law Group are individual lawsuits.
+Nexplanon lawsuits filed by National Injury Help are individual lawsuits.
 Even if they are certified as a mass tort or multidistrict litigation, any settlement or verdict reached is unique to each individual case.

-The lawyers at Hood National Law Group are currently accepting Nexplanon cases in the following states:
+The lawyers at National Injury Help are currently accepting Nexplanon cases in the following states:

 Nexplanon Lawsuits in these States: